What is the Definition of Marketing?

 The 8 P’s of Marketing

-Ask anyone who has studied ‘marketing’ and you’ll usually find a basic definition is management of the “marketing mix” of PRICE, PROMOTION, PRODUCT & PLACE.
+Ask anyone who has studied ‘marketing’ and you’ll usually find a basic definition is the management of the “marketing mix” of PRICE, PROMOTION, PRODUCT & PLACE.

 More sophisticated marketing experts include PEOPLE and PROCESSES as the 5th and 6th P’s of Marketing.

-The 7th “P”, PHYSICAL EVIDENCE, was originally identified to deal specifically with marketing of services.
+The 7th “P”, PHYSICAL EVIDENCE, was originally identified to deal specifically with the marketing of services.
 For example, where no real way of judging the quality of the product exists, perceptual reinforcement comes to play in buying decisions, such as an expensive and well-designed foyer might be the crucial consistent factor in buyers’ decision making in selecting an advertising agency, an accounting firm, or a legal practice.

 However, the principle can be extended to all industries… in FMCG we promote “Packaging” as the 7th “P”… the perception it creates being so significant in point-of purchase evaluation.
 In some industries, the 7th “P” is better thought of in terms of “Positioning”.

 As for the 8th “P”, larger companies have accepted significance of POLITICS… politely coined “Organisational Behaviour” in some circles… if you can’t play the politics, even the best marketing plan can be “white-anted” by destructive ‘political’ agenda.

 No marketing plan can work without an internal marketing component that addresses ALL stakeholders… which is why the 8th “P” of Marketing is the lynchpin.